elfadaliilyas/python_203/README.md

 git clone this repo and if there are issues with different versions then type in these commands :
 # Project Setup Guide

 create a Conda environment by running `conda create --name name numpy=1.26.4 python=3.10`, then activate it with `conda activate name`.
-Next, install the required Python packages: `pip install - r requirements.txt`.
+Next, install the required Python packages: `pip install -r requirements.txt`.
 Once these steps are completed, you're ready to explore and run the project!

 # python_203
 # Python_Programming : Click on launch.bat to open up the streamlit